 Prior to using an internet provider for training purposes, TBIW providers must submit the name, web address, and course name(s) to the UMC for review.
 The UMC will respond in writing whether this internet training meets the training criteria.

-People who select Personal Options may access their resource consultant through their participantdirected program for UMC approved training materials and assistance.
+Members who select to self-direct their services through Personal Options may access their resource consultant through Personal Options for UMC approved training materials and assistance.